List of football matches between British clubs in UEFA competitions: Wales

 Welsh sides did not take part in the Champions League until the 1993–94 season, following the creation of the Welsh Premier League, and both the champions and runners-up entered the UEFA Cup for the first time in the 1994–95 season as UEFA made the champions of smaller nations — including Northern Ireland — compete in the UEFA Cup for a three-year period.

 Although the Welsh teams in the English league system were entitled to enter the Cup Winners' Cup by winning the Welsh Cup until 1995 and qualified for the competition 31 times between them, they were drawn against another British club on just two occasions — Newport County v Crusaders in 1980 and Wrexham v Manchester United in 1990.
 Since 2008, Welsh clubs playing in the top four divisions of the English football league system have been regarded for the purposes of European qualification as representing England, and would play in European competition as an English club.
+This would allow the possibility for one of these clubs to be drawn against a Welsh club representing Wales in European competition.
 The first Welsh side to achieve European qualification under this ruling was Swansea City who, having won the 2012–13 Football League Cup, qualified for the 2013–14 UEFA Europa League.